aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

 ### Enable tracing from API Gateway entry points

-Additionally, you can enable tracing for API Gateway requests in the AWS Console by checking  the *Enable tracing* option for the deployed API Gateway stages for both the Workflow API and the Dataplane API.
+Additionally, you can enable tracing for API Gateway requests in the AWS Console by checking  the *Enable tracing* option for the deployed API Gateway stages for both the Workflow API and the Data plane API.
 See the [AWS console documentation](https://docs.aws.amazon.com/xray/latest/devguide/xray-services-apigateway.html) for more info.

 ### Developing custom tracing in MIE lambda functions

 MIE Lambdas import the [X-Ray Python packages](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-python.html) and patch any supported libraries at runtime.
 MIE Lambdas are ready for future instrumentation by developers using the X-Ray Python packages.

-The MIE Lambda Layer contains all the packages depedencies needed to support X-Ray, so they are available to any new Lambdas that use the Layer.
+The MIE Lambda Layer contains all the packages dependencies needed to support X-Ray, so they are available to any new Lambdas that use the Layer.

 ## MIE workflow error handling